aryansrivastava707-cpu/Milk-Guard/README.md

 4. Update `train_model.py` to load that CSV instead of calling `make_demo_data()`.
 5. Retrain, keep a separate test set, and report limitations honestly.

-## Make the website public (Render)

-The project includes `render.yaml` for deployment.
-First create a GitHub account and upload this project folder to a new repository (do not upload `.venv`).
-Then:

-1. Sign in to [Render](https://render.com/) using GitHub.
-2. Click **New** → **Web Service** and select the MilkGuard GitHub repository.
-3. Select the **Free** plan and click **Create Web Service**.
-4. Render uses `pip install -r requirements.txt` to build and `gunicorn app:app` to start the app.
-5. When deployment finishes, copy the `https://...onrender.com` URL and share it.

-The free service can sleep after inactivity and takes a short time to wake up on the next visit.
-A public deployment is a demo site: do not store personal or sensitive test data in it.

 ## Short project explanation

 MilkGuard takes three easy-to-measure milk parameters.
 The frontend sends them to a Python Flask backend.
 Flask passes the values to a saved Random Forest classification model.
 The backend returns a Normal/Suspicious screening label, shows it on the page, and saves the test in a small CSV history.
 In a later hardware version, ESP32 can send the same JSON readings directly to `/predict`.